 Rescue personnel use a small boat as they go house to house checking for flood victims from Florence, in New Bern, N.C., Saturday, Sept.
 15, 2018.
 (Photo: AP Photo/Steve Helber)

 A farm house is surrounded by flood waters from tropical storm Florence in Hyde County, NC., Saturday, Sept.
 15, 2018.
 (Photo: AP Photo/Steve Helber)

 Got photos to share?
 We’d like to see them.
 PropertyCasualty360.com readers who have images of Florence’s path can send them via e-mail to firstname.lastname@example.org, for inclusion in our coverage.

-As the Associate Editor of Online Features & Multimedia for PC360, Danielle Ling writes and edits feature articles for both online and print publications.
-Danielle heads PC360's video department, producing news packages and animated videos for the site.
+Danielle Ling is an experienced video journalist and business reporter.
+As Associate Editor of NU Property & Casualty magazine and NU Propertycasualty360.com, Danielle manages all multimedia and reports on industry news and risk-related coverage, managing all weather-related content.
+Danielle heads PC360's video production, producing news packages, video interviews, and animated videos.
 A University of Maryland and Philip Merrill College of Journalism alum, prior to this role, Danielle served as a video journalist for Verizon FiOS 1 News NJ on the show "Push Pause."
-Connect with Danielle on LinkedIn or email her at email@example.com
+Connect with Danielle on LinkedIn or email her at email@example.com.

 The rewards, challenges and day-to-day responsibilities of running a business are great.
 The need to protect a business from a cyber incident or fraud is even greater.
 Hiscox thought leadership helps you arm your clients with the insight they need to shield their businesses from today s most significant risks.